 By the following year, Jones was charged with second-degree murder in Eldredge’s death.
 He was already serving time for a third-degree arson case, which he was arrested for in 2011.
 He took a plea deal on Oct.
 29 to the reduced charge of manslaughter.

 “I pushed her, causing her to fall back and hit her head, which she never recovered from,” Jones said, according to local outlet the Post Register.

-“Let’s all send positive thoughts and prayers to Marisol’s family, prosecutor Steve Young and Tod Moore with the Cottonwood PD as they fight for justice in trial,” "Cold Justice" prosecutor Kelly Siegler told Oxygen.com in a statement.
+“Let’s all send positive thoughts and prayers to Marisol’s family, prosecutor Steve Young and Tod Moore with the Cottonwood PD as they fight for justice in trial,” "Cold Justice" prosecutor Kelly Siegler told Oxygen.com in a statement in 2020.

 "Cold Justice" will return for new episodes Saturday, July 10 at 8/7c on Oxygen.